Written by John Rozum, Art by J.J. Birch and Denys Cowan

 Three volumes in and I’m still really enjoying this series.
 The mixture of sci-fi and supernatural elements gives the series a nice “anything can happen” feel that really clicks with me.
 That said, it’s been quite a while since this volume came out and outside of a TBA 2011 mention on Udon’s site, there’s no sign of volume four on the horizon.
 Hopefully there will be news about it soon, but for right now there’s plenty of time to go and grab the three volumes out so you’ll be all caught up whenever the fourth one drops!

-Volume three of Silent Möbius: Complete Edition is available now from Udon Entertainment.
+Silent Möbius: Complete Edition, Vol. 3 is available now from Udon Entertainment.

 Written by John Rozum, Art by J.J.
 Birch.

 Beginning in 1994, Xombi was the story of scientist David Kim as his world of logic, computers and normalcy became intertwined with the shadowy world of the occult, magic and other weirdness.
 For two years the series gave readers a glimpse into a fantastic world that ran alongside the more traditional superheroics of the Milestone comics line, one comprised of carnivorous clouds, cults, angels, computer ghosts, teleporting frogs and more.
 While our first glimpse came via a special #0, the regular series kicked off with a six part arc called “Silent Cathedrals” which depicts the events that led to David Kim’s immortality and introduced most of the major supporting cast as well as setting the tone for the entire series.